raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 [Stak Scheme][stak] is a Scheme interpreter compliant with the [the R7RS-small standard][r7rs-small], forked from [Ribbit Scheme](https://github.com/udem-dlteam/ribbit), and has the following features:

-- A Scheme interpreter written in Rust that can be embedded in Rust programs.
+- A Scheme interpreter embeddable in Rust programs.
-- A small memory footprint.
+- Small memory footprint.
 - Capability-based security:
-  - By default, Stak Scheme cannot interact with external APIs like the operating system.
+  - By default, Stak Scheme cannot interact with any external API's like operating systems.
-  - APIs for I/O or file access need to be explicitly enabled during the initialization of the interpreter's virtual machine (VM).
+  - APIs for I/O or file systems need to be explicitly enabled during the initialization of the interpreter's virtual machine (VM.)
-- Written by me (the author).

-## Embedding Scheme Scripts in Rust Programs
+## Embedding Scheme scripts in Rust programs

 In this example, we'll write an HTTP server in Rust and embed a Scheme script within it.